Wishing you knew more about Aboriginal culture? Search no more.

 Figures for 2015 show that Aboriginal people are over-represented in sexual disease statistics:

-- Gonorrhoea: Nearly 20% of all cases are among Aboriginal people, with a rate 10 times higher than the general population (and up to 72 times higher in remote areas).
+- Gonorrhoea: Nearly 20% of all cases are among Aboriginal people, with a rate 6.9 times higher than the general population.
+But this rate decreased by 17% between 2012 and 2016.
+In remote and very remote areas the rate can be up to 30 times, but also declined by about 8% to 2016.

 - HIV: While the general population’s cases are steady or declining, there were 38 new cases of HIV among the Aboriginal population in 2015, double the rate of the general population.